 Matthew has finished relaying Jesus’s instructions to His twelve disciples on their mission to preach to the towns and villages of Israel that the Kingdom of Heaven is at hand.
-Jesus also goes out to preach and teach among the lost sheep of Israel in the same way His disciples are doing.

 John, who has now been imprisoned sends a cryptic question to Jesus inquiring if He is the Messiah or not.
 Jesus responds with a clear, but coded, answer.

 With John the Baptizer’s disciples leaving the scene, Jesus uses this occasion to begin a conversation about John’s role and hopes that the crowds had for this man.
 But as Jesus does so, He powerfully reveals His own Messianic identity for those who have ears to hear.

 Jesus continues His affirmation of John the Baptizer and his role as the forerunner to the Messiah.
 By extension Jesus is also testifying that He is that Messiah.